DCVglobalnetwork/FUZZ-TESTS-FOUNDRY/README.md

 # Security researcher

-For the purpose of security, input that crosses a trust boundary is often the most useful.[1]
+For the purpose of security, input that crosses a trust boundary is often the most useful.
 For example, it is more important to fuzz code that handles the upload of a file by any user than it is to fuzz the code that parses a configuration file that is accessible only to a privileged user.

 ## Documentation